Military Women's Memorial: Post-construction finances

-On October 17, 2012, the Women in Military Service for America Memorial celebrated its 15th anniversary.
+On October 17, 2012, the Military Women's Memorial celebrated its 15th anniversary.
 Raising funds to cover the memorial's $3 million for operating budget was still a struggle.

-In November 2016, the Women in Military Service for America Memorial said its financial situation was so poor, it may have to close.
+In November 2016, the financial situation of the Military Women's Memorial put it at risk of closing.
 An online fundraiser begun in 2016 with a goal of $1.5 million raised just $110,000 as of October 2017.

+In March 2025, the National Society Daughters of the American Revolution announced that it had donated over one million dollars to the memorial.

 Damaged pylon lawsuit

-Construction of the Women in Military Service for America Memorial also generated a precedent-setting lawsuit.
+Construction of the Military Women's Memorial also generated a precedent-setting lawsuit.

 Kalos Construction was digging a trench on the south side of Memorial Avenue.
 In this trench, utility lines would be laid which would serve the memorial.
 On July 10, 1996, one of the 50 ft tall granite pylons next to the cemetery gate toppled over.
 The pylon landed on top of a mound of soft earth, which left it largely undamaged.
 But the granite urn on top of the pylon fell onto the asphalt, and was destroyed.
 Engineering officials were surprised to discover that the pylon had no foundation, and no anchor in the soil.
 Although Kalos workers had taken due care to not disturb the pylon, the lack of a foundation (which they assumed was there) caused the accident.
 Damage was estimated at $1 million.

 A dispute broke out over whose insurance company would pay to repair the pylon.
 Clark Construction was insured by The Hartford Fire Insurance Co. and Kalos Construction by Montgomery Mutual Insurance Co.
 The Hartford argued that the pylons were not mentioned in the insurance policy and it never agreed to insure them.
 Montgomery Mutual paid the claim, reserving its right to litigate the issue.
 It then sued to recover damages from the Women in Military Service for America Memorial Foundation.
 The United States District Court for the Eastern District of Virginia ruled in favor of The Hartford's argument.
 The memorial foundation appealed, arguing that the pylons were part of the Hemicycle structure.
 In 2000, the United States Court of Appeals for the Fourth Circuit overturned the district court.
 The court of appeals concluded that the district court erred in failing to determine whether the pylons were part of the existing structure and failed to address language in The Hartford's policy which offered limited coverage of the pylons.
 The case was remanded back to the district court for further proceedings.

 On remand, the district court ruled in favor of Montgomery Mutual.
 Again The Hartford appealed, arguing that Montgomery Mutual's payment constituted "other insurance" which The Hartford was not obligated to pay.
 The Fourth Circuit Court of Appeals rejected The Hartford's claim, noting that Montgomery Mutual had only paid because The Hartford had refused.
 Under either Maryland or Virginia law, the court said, Montgomery Mutual would prevail.
 The court of appeals upheld the district court.